-A radial arm saw is a cutting machine with the circular saw mounted on a sliding arm that extends over the workpiece.
-It is unusual because the motor and blade move towards the stock unlike with other stationary cutting tools, where the stock approaches the blade.
+A radial arm saw is a cutting power tool with a circular saw mounted on a sliding arm that extends over the workpiece.
+They are unusual in that the motor and blade move toward the stock, unlike other stationary cutting tools, where the material is moved into the blade.

-The radial arm saw was the brainchild of Raymond DeWalt in 1922, after he was asked to increase production at a sawmill without adding to the workforce costs (1).
+The radial arm saw was the brainchild of Raymond DeWalt in 1922, after he was asked to improve productivity at a sawmill without increasing the workforce costs (1).

-He decided that if you couldn’t expand the workforce, you had to give workers tools that helped them complete tasks more quickly and without assistance.
-As a result, he came up with the world’s first radial arm saw, a design known as the “Wonder Worker.”
+He reasoned that, if you couldn’t expand the workforce, you had to give workers tools that helped them complete tasks more quickly and without assistance.
+As a result, he invented the world’s first radial arm saw, a design known as the “Wonder Worker”.

 What Is a Radial Arm Saw Used For?

-Radial arm saws make crosscuts, but they are capable of rip cuts, bevels, miters, rabbets and dado cuts.
+Radial arm saws are designed primarily for making crosscuts, but they can also be used for rip cuts, bevels, miters, rabbets, and dado cuts.

-Ensure that you set the depth of the blade just below the base of the stock you are crosscutting.
-If you don’t have much experience using radial arm saws, the tabletop will probably suffer a few minor cuts on the surface if you are a beginner.
+Set the depth of the blade just below the base of the stock you are crosscutting.
+If you don’t have much experience using radial arm saws, the tabletop will probably suffer a few unintentional cuts.

-As you pull the saw towards the material, the blade spins away from your body.
-It means the sawdust is blown behind the machine, giving you a clear sightline of the stock.
-However, the downside of the blade spinning away from you is that the saw motion can snatch the stock as it lurches forward.
+As you pull the saw toward the material, the blade will spin away from your body.
+This means the sawdust is blown behind the machine and away from you, helping keep your line of sight clear.
+However, the downside of the blade spinning away is that it can snatch the stock as it lurches forward.

-Always apply pressure on the material to stop the saw dictating the speed at which it cuts, as this will help you maintain control during your work.
+Always apply pressure to the material to prevent the saw from dictating the speed at which it cuts, as this will help you maintain control during your work.

-One way to counteract this grabbing motion of the blade is to pull the saw towards you and then push it away from your body as the blade saws through the stock.
+One way to counteract this grabbing action by the blade is to pull the saw toward you and then push it away as the blade cuts through the stock.

-Make sure that you make use of the riving knife and the pawls to decrease the chances of kickback.
-The riving knife helps to keep the stock from binding after it has been cut, which is otherwise one of the leading causes of kickbacks.
+Make sure you use the riving knife and pawls to reduce the chances of kickbacks.
+The riving knife prevents the stock from binding after it has been cut, which is otherwise one of the leading causes of kickbacks.

-The pawls grab the stock and prevent it from kicking back if the material becomes wedged in the blade during a rip cut.
-Both these devices are part of the radial arm saws anti-kickback safety system.
+The pawls hold the stock and prevent it from kicking back if the material becomes wedged in the blade during a rip cut.
+Both these devices are parts of the radial arm saw’s anti-kickback safety system.

-Always set the depth in accordance with the stock you are working on.
+Always set the depth specifically for the stock you are working on.

 Miter and Bevel Cuts

-If you are cutting miters, a radial arm saw typically cuts both left and right at 60 degrees and bevels at 90 degrees but only in one direction.
-Judging the angles on a radial arm saw is more challenging than when using a miter saw, but it still gives the saw the ability to make more complex angles than a compound miter saw.
+For cutting miters, a radial arm saw typically cuts both left and right at 60 degrees and bevels at 90 degrees but only in one direction.
+Judging the angles on a radial arm saw is more challenging than a miter saw, but you will have the ability to cut more complex angles than a compound miter saw.

 Dadoes and Rabbets

-Radial arm saws are excellent tools for making dadoes and rabbets.
-Before you offer up your dadoes, check the depth of the miter saw blade with a scrap piece of wood.
+Radial arm saws are excellent tools for cutting dadoes and rabbets.
+Before you start working on your dadoes, check the depth of the miter saw blade with a scrap piece of wood.
 If you are happy, stack your dadoes to the height you want, making sure they don’t exceed the depth of the blade.

-When you are happy with the set-up install the blade guard, and start cutting.
-Cutting dadoes and rabbets is just as easy as making crosscuts.
+When you are satisfied that the saw is configured properly, install the blade guard and start cutting.
+Cutting dadoes and rabbets is about as straightforward as making crosscuts.